ansible-community/community-website/posts/archive/introduction-to-ansible-builder.md

 information defined in various Ansible Content Collections, as well as by the user.
-Ansible Builder will produce a directory that acts as the build context for the container image build, which will contain the [Containerfile]{style="font-family: 'courier new', courier;"}, along with any other files that need to be added to the image.
+Ansible Builder will produce a directory that acts as the build context for the container image build, which will contain the `Containerfile`, along with any other files that need to be added to the image.

 ## Getting Started